Chilblains: Treatment

-History
+Etymology

+The word is a compound of Modern English chill 'cold' and the archaic word blain (now used only in the word in question), meaning 'swelling', 'blister' or 'sore' and derived from Old English bleġen, bleġene, having the same meaning.

+Alternative remedies

 The medieval Bald's Leechbook recommended treating chilblains with a mixture of eggs, wine, and fennel root.
 A modern-day home remedy is to put garlic on the chilblains.
-While neither of these remedies has been supported by scientific research, vasodilating, rubiefacient and warming herbal remedies, both topical and internal are prescribed and efficacious.
+Other herbal remedies supposed to be vasodilating, rubifacient, and warming, have been recommended.

 COVID-19

 Chilblain-like symptoms have also been linked to COVID-19.
 COVID toes, as they are commonly known, have mostly been reported in older children and adolescents, who often have not had other symptoms of COVID-19.
 The symptoms are usually mild and disappear without treatment.
 Their cause is debated: it is uncertain whether COVID toes are a delayed consequence of the viral infection itself or are, at least partially, connected to environmental factors during the COVID-19 pandemic.
 They may share some of the microscopic features of chilblains caused by lupus.
 It has been suggested that in the absence of exposure to cold and damp, COVID-19 should be considered as a possible cause of chilblains.

 In a study at the dermatology department of Saint-Louis Hospital in Paris, researchers found that most of their study participants carried high levels of autoantibodies, proteins generated by the immune system that inadvertently attack the body's own tissues.
 Compared with healthy individuals, the participants showed high activity of proteins called type 1 interferons, which switch on pathogen-fighting genes in immune cells.